jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=undertow/servlet-container=<servlet-container name>:read-attribute(name=allow-non-standard-wrappers)`

 ## syntax of the operation to get the `undertow` `servlet-container` `allow-orphan-session`
-indicates whether session creation should be permitted after a `response-closing` operation, `e.g`. (`httpservletresponse.sendredirect...)`. enabling this behavior is generally discouraged, as the created session will be `unreferenceable`. get the `undertow` `servlet-container` `allow-orphan-session` attribute.
+indicates whether session creation should be permitted after a `response-closing` operation, `e.g`. `httpservletresponse.sendredirect`(...). enabling this behavior is generally discouraged, as the created session will be `unreferenceable`. get the `undertow` `servlet-container` `allow-orphan-session` attribute.
 `/subsystem=undertow/servlet-container=<servlet-container name>:read-attribute(name=allow-orphan-session)`